etolbakov/parquet-viewer/README.md

 ### Features

-- Query parquet data with SQL (if you're resistance) ✅
+- Query parquet data with SQL ✅
-- Query parquet data with natural language through LLM (if you're enlightened) ✅
+- Query parquet data with natural language through LLM  ✅
 - View Parquet metadata ✅
 - View Parquet files from anywhere -- local file, S3, or any URLs ✅
 - Everything runs in the browser, no server, no external dependencies, just a web page ✅